Toward a Common Understanding of Cryptographic Agility -- A Systematic Review: Introduction

-However, the landscape of cryptography is about to change with increasing pace.
-The current advances in the field of quantum computing~\cite{Wilhelm23StatusQuantumComputing} have the potential to weaken or even break essential cryptographic algorithms by solving the underlying mathematical problems significantly faster than classical computers~\cite{Chen16ReportPQC,Ehlen21KryptografieSicher}.
-The answer to this is mostly the migration to post-quantum cryptography (PQC)~\cite{bernstein2017post,niederhagen2017practical}.
-This transition has become a role model of applied cryptography, especially as a key driver~\citer{Moustafa18CAMustHave, Alnahawi23StateOfCA} of the underlying question on how to update cryptographic schemes and -- given the significantly higher complexity of some PQC approaches -- also update entire protocols and technology in general.
-Past experience has shown that even small transitions between similar schemes can be challenging~\cite{cryptotransitionlater,dnssec_ecdsa} due to factors like key size limits, speed reductions, or backward compatibility needs.
-The PQC shift intensifies these issues~\cite{pqc_comp}.
+In the near future, the landscape of cryptography is about to change with increasing pace.
+Advances in quantum computing~\cite{Wilhelm23StatusQuantumComputing} have the potential to weaken or even break essential cryptographic algorithms by solving the underlying mathematical problems significantly faster than classical computers~\cite{Chen16ReportPQC,Ehlen21KryptografieSicher}.
+The main response is the migration to post-quantum cryptography (PQC)~\cite{bernstein2017post,niederhagen2017practical}.
+The urgency of this transition made PQC migration a role model of applied cryptography.
 Beyond the PQC migration, attack vectors such as side-channel attacks~\cite{Randolph20SideChannel} and advancements in cryptanalysis~\cite{Dooley18HistoryCryptanalysis} continually challenge the security of established cryptographic systems.
-Having more resistant cryptographic mechanisms at the ready protects infrastructures, comparable to the in-depth-security paradigm~\cite{nsa2012defense} just as well as, e.g., having a backup solution available before you urgently need it.
-In this ever-evolving environment, the ability to adapt to new threats by quickly transitioning from one cryptographic method to another is more critical than ever.

-Adopting new technology is complex, even for experienced organizations like the Internet Engineering Task Force (IETF), which, despite best practices, often faces challenges in updating mechanisms~\cite{rfc7305,rfc8170,failedIETF}.
-With several working groups addressing the PQC transition, it became evident how important a mutual understanding of the terminology is, as details are complex and the individual interpretation may vary drastically~\cite{ietf-pquip-pqt-hybrid-terminology-04}.
-Confronted with the huge challenge of the PQC transition, Ott et al.\ raised the question, ``Where is the research on cryptographic transition and agility?''~\citer{Ott19ResearchChallenges,Ott23ResearchOnCryptographicTransition}.

-In our opinion, one starting point to answer this question is that cryptographic agility remains an ill-defined concept.
-Our structured literature review shows that there are numerous definitions of crypto-agility.
-Some authors interpret it e.g., as an inherent property of systems, while others define it as an engineering practice or even as a broader design paradigm as discussed in Section~\ref{sec:results:variety_of_definitions}.
-This diversity of perspectives illustrates the different interpretations within the literature.
-Each perspective reflects only a portion of the extensive conceptual landscape associated with cryptographic agility.
+The deprecation of TLS~1.0 and TLS~1.1 provides a concrete illustration: although both versions were widely recognized as insecure, their removal required years of coordinated effort across widely deployed systems before it could be enforced~\cite{rfc8996}.
+Governmental agencies and institutions have emphasized the importance of cryptographic agility for several years and consider it a significant aspect for future recommendations and requirements~\cite{Ehlen21KryptografieSicher,white_house_memorandum,bsi_crypto,bsi_handlung,lilychenagility}.